PALEOLITHIC ART MAGAZINE

 CALL TO FOUND TOGETHER THE "SCIENCE OF THE PREHISTORIC ART ", THAT WE HAVE DENOMINATED PALEOARTEOLOGY.

 Genova, Italy, Europe

-THE REASONS OF THE NEW SCIENCE
+THE REASONS FOR THE NEW SCIENCE

-The Palethnology (material culture) gives to us a complete picture from the origins of the fabrication of the artefacts and all over the world, always with continuous updatings for the discovery of new sites.
+Palethnology (material culture) gives us a complete picture from the origins of making artifacts and worldwide, always with continuous updates for the discovery of new sites.

 SUGGESTIONS IN ORDER TO CONSTRUCT THE PALEOARTEOLOGY

 For who want to participate to the foundation of the "science of the prehistoric art", we give some suggestions about those that could be the methods and the criteria of setting, that, however, can be accepted all or in part; rather, we hope that the participants add many suggestions of theirs based on their experience..

 1) The Paleoarteology would have to include the Paleolithic, the Mesolithic, the Neolithic, the Age of Metals, and the Ethnography up to our days.
 The peoples with writing would remain excluded, pertaining to the "history of the art".

 2) Object of study of the Paleoarteology would be the sculpture, the paintings in cave and outside cave, the rock graffiti, the menhir, the dolmen, the first architecture, the decorated tools, the ceramics, etc.